Donate

 Museum in a Box

-Our much-loved Museum in a Box program brings history to life for aged care residents and community groups.
-With a focus on Australian beach culture from the 1940s to 1960s, the program uses original objects and audio stories to spark conversation, encourage connection, and celebrate the lived experiences and shared memories of those who remember the era.
+Our beloved Museum in a Box program brings the past to life for aged care residents and community groups across the country.
+Focusing on Australian beach culture from the 1940s to 1960s, the program uses original objects and audio stories to spark conversation, encourage connection, and celebrate the lived experiences and shared memories of those who remember the era.

 Different ways to donate